Safe Sport

 The Office of the Sport Integrity Commissioner (OSIC) is a functionally independent division of the SDRCC and is responsible to administer the UCCMS and relevant aspects of Abuse-Free Sport.

-SAFE SPORT TRAINING REQUIREMENTS
+TAKE THE SAFE SPORT TRAINING

 WHERE AND HOW TO FILE A COMPLAINT